aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 {{< /highlight >}}

 ## **Caption Color**
 Barcode images created using ***Aspose.BarCode for Java*** may have top and/or bottom captions according to the will of a developer.
-The color of these elements can be adjusted by setting the value to the [*TextColor*]() property in property group [*CaptionParameters*]().
+The color of these elements can be adjusted through the *SetTextColor* method of class [*CaptionParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters).
 The following barcode images have been generated using the customized caption color settings (*Color.Green*).

 |Adjusting Caption Color|   |
 |:--| :-: |